Thursday, 15 May 2025

 My donation box will be out.
 Your help with the cost of seeds and supplies is most appreciated!

 Tomatoes protected by makeshift little greenhouses in the garden.
 I close up the tops at night.
+You can also use this method with peppers and eggplants.

 Newly planted vegetable starts covered.